AdaCore/uwrap/documentation/source/tutorial/tutorial.rst

 of parent on the return of the predicate SubpBody () (the second option is retained here).

-The curly bracket introduce a list of sub-commands.
-If the top command is valid, then the subcommand are executed.
+The ``do`` keyword introduces a list of sub-commands.
+If the top command is valid, then the subcommands are executed.
 Subcommands can be used to describe more complex logic (there may be more than one command) or just for organization purposes.
-Here, it allows to clearly differenciate the parameter that we check from the analysis of its usage, but is not stricly necessary (we could have a unique and larger match expression instead).
+Here, it allows to clearly differentiate the parameter that we check from the analysis of its usage, but is not stricly necessary (we could have a unique and larger match expression instead).